 A few years ago, before boot cuff patterns were all the rage, I knitted a pair of legwarmers to peek out from the top of my boots.
 I wore the legwarmer-boot combination for just one day and immediately regretted it.
 Things were way too toasty and bulky in there.
 Thank goodness for the handy boot cuff pattern that gives our boots that extra awesomeness without making our ankles sweaty!
 (I know.
 Ew.)

-It’s no surprise that with winter in full swing, Craftsy is overflowing with pretty boot cuff patterns for knitting.
-Here are just a few of our favorites, along with a few boot cuff styling ideas to change up your look.
+Here are just a few of our favorite knitted boot cuff patterns, along with a few styling ideas to change up your look.

 Photo via Craftsy member Codi Booher